-The set of subagendas defined in (2) is a subset (usually a proper subset24) of the one defined in (1) above, since every irreducible set is minimal inconsistent (a non-minimal inconsistent set is reducible to any of its inconsistent proper subsets).
+The set of subagendas defined in (2) is a subset of the one defined in (1) above,22 since every irreducible set is minimal inconsistent (a non-minimal inconsistent set is reducible to any of its inconsistent proper subsets).
 The local domain-restriction conditions resulting from (2) are therefore less restrictive than those resulting from (1) above.
 The following lemma is crucial; a proof is given in the appendix.

-Lemma 11 Every complete and inconsistent judgment set $A \subseteq X$ has an irreducible subset.
+Lemma 2 Every complete and inconsistent judgment set $A \subseteq X$ has an irreducible subset.